d2iq-shadowbq/d2iq-shadowbq-addons/README.md

 # Custom Addon and Registry for Ksphere

+You will find the following directories here:

+`addons/` - containing the actual manifests for addon resources `deployments/` - containing the default addons depending on the Kubernetes version `metadata/` - containing static metadata for the addons in addons/ `test/` - containing integration tests for the addons in addons/

-There are steps to take a helm chart to an addon on.
+## There are steps to take a helm chart to an addon on.

 Let's explore how to do this: